On the abundance theorem for numerically trivial canonical divisors in positive characteristic: Introduction

-we have $\mathcal M \otimes \mathcal O_A(\nu L) \in \mathbb M^{(\mu)}$.
-This means that $L\sim_{\mathbb Q}0$, since $\mathbb M^{(\mu)}$ is a finite set. \begin{ack} The author is greatly indebted to Professor Hiromu Tanaka for pointing out some typos and for giving him a simple proof of Lemma~\ref{lem:num_triv}.
-He wishes to express his thanks to Professors Osamu Fujino, Yoshinori Gongyo, Shunsuke Takagi and Lei Zhang for valuable comments and helpful advice.
+we have $\mathcal M \otimes \mathcal O_A(\nu L) \in \mathbb M^{(\mu)}$ for infinitely many $\nu \in \mathbb Z_{>0}$.
+Since $\mathbb M^{(\mu)}$ is a finite set, we conclude that $L\sim_{\mathbb Q}0$. \begin{ack} The author is greatly indebted to Professor Hiromu Tanaka for pointing out some typos and for giving him a simple proof of Lemma~\ref{lem:num_triv}.
+He wishes to express his thanks to Professors Osamu Fujino, Yoshinori Gongyo, Zsolt Patakfalvi, Shunsuke Takagi and Lei Zhang for valuable comments and helpful advice.
 He would like to thank Professor Kenta Sato for answering his question.
+He also would like to thank the referee for helpful comments.
 He was supported by JSPS KAKENHI Grant Number 18J00171. \end{ack}